jhalbrecht/HomeAmation/README.md

 #HomeAmation

-Demonstration of a MVVM Light Portable Class Librar ViewModel
+Demonstration of a MVVM Light Portable Class Library ViewModel shared between a Windows 8 store application and a Windows Phone 8 application.

 ## Solution
 1. HomeAmation.Pcl